BrokenFlows/Lak/README.md

 #### Pre-Wiring
 1. Insert the 40 switches into the case — the top of the switches should be on the shorter side relative to the plate.
 2. At this point the keycaps can be placed on top of the switches.
 If using relegendable keycaps, insert the paper legends before placing the keycaps.
-3. Place the nice!nano in its sled housing.

 #### Wiring
 This guide will go into light detail about the specifics of hand-wiring this keyboard.